• Destinations

 Spro mines, Nesodden

 Plan a trip to the old mines at Nordre Spro on Nesodden for an exciting journey.
 The mines were in operation from the 1880s until after the First World War.
 Wear good shoes as it can be slippery inside the caves.
-Not far from Spro, right by the Nesoddtangen ferry terminal, you will find Signalen Sjøbad.
-The restaurant has possibly the Oslo Fjord's best ocean view and serves Instagram-friendly food and focus on local ingredients.
+Walk the coastal path from Nesoddtangen ferry terminal to Hellviktangen art café.
+The restaurant has a great view of the Oslo Fjord and serves Instagram-friendly food and focus on local ingredients.

 Bærums Verk